Covid-19-related visitor information

 Facilities for visitors

-There is a free-to-use cash machine in the foyer at Harrogate District Hospital.
+There is a cash machine in the foyer at Harrogate District Hospital.
+The machine charges 95p per transaction.

 Cash machines are located just a five minute walk away from Ripon Community Hospital, in the city’s Market Square.